percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: 0

-This status variable is used to check which pc protocol version is used.
+This status variable is used to check which PC protocol version is used.

 .. variable::  pc.wait_prim